 - 1. Information covered by Executive privilege: - a.
-Presidential conversations, correspondences, and discussions in closeddoor Cabinet meetings;2 and - b.
-Matters covered by deliberative process privilege, namely: - i. advisory opinions, recommendations and deliberations comprising part of a process by which governmental decisions and policies are formulated; intra-agency or inter-agency recommendations or communications during the stage when common assertions are still in the process of being formulated or are in the exploratory stage; or information pertaining to the decision-making of executive officials;3 and - ii. information, record or document comprising drafts of decisions, orders, rulings, policy decisions, memoranda, etc.;4 - 2.
-Privileged information relating to national security, defense or international relations: - Information, record, or document that must be kept secret in the interest of national defense or security;5 - Diplomatic negotiations and other information required to be kept secret in the conduct of foreign affairs;6 and
+Presidential conversations, correspondences, and discussions in closeddoor Cabinet meetings; and - b.
+Matters covered by deliberative process privilege, namely: - i. advisory opinions, recommendations, resolutions, minutes of meetings, and deliberations comprising part of a process by which governmental decisions and policies are formulated; intra-agency or inter-agency recommendations or communications during the stage when common assertions are still in the process of being formulated or are in the exploratory stage; or information pertaining to the decision-making of executive officials; and - ii. information, record or document comprising drafts of decisions, orders, rulings, policy decisions, memoranda, etc.; - 2.
+Privileged information relating to national security, defense or international relations: - a.
+Information, record, or document that must be kept secret in the interest of national defense or security;